Horse jumping obstacles

-Various obstacles are found in competitive sports involving horse jumping.
-These include show jumping, hunter, and the cross-country phase of the equestrian discipline of eventing.
-The size and type of obstacles vary depending on the course and the level of the horse and rider, but all horses must successfully negotiate these obstacles in order to complete a competition.
-Fences used in hunter and eventing are generally made to look relatively rustic and natural.
+Many types of obstacles are found in competitive horse jumping sports such as show jumping, hunter classes, and the cross-country phase of eventing.
+The size and type of obstacles vary depending on the course designer and the expected difficulty level of a particular competition.
+Horses will need to negotiate many types of obstacles in order to be successful in jumping sports.

-In jumping competition, they are often brightly colored and creatively designed.
-In hunter and jumper competition, obstacles are constructed to fall down if struck by the horse.
-In eventing, they are built to be solid, though for safety and to prevent rotational falls, certain elements may be designed to break away if hit.
+Fences used in show jumping are often brightly colored and artistically designed, while hunter and eventing fences are generally made to look rustic and natural.
+Show jumping and hunter obstacles are constructed to fall down if struck by the horse, whereas eventing obstacles have traditionally been solidly built—though to prevent dangerous rotational falls, certain elements are now being designed to break away when hit.

 Arrowhead

 Also called chevrons, these fences are shaped like triangles, with the point facing towards the ground.
 They are generally very narrow, usually only a few feet wide.
 Arrowhead fences require the rider to keep their horse straight between their hands and legs, as it is easy for a run-out to occur due to the narrowness of the fence.
 These fences are often used in combination with other obstacles to increase their difficulty, such as right after a bank or as the second obstacle in a bending line.
 This tests the rider's ability to regain control of his/her horse following an obstacle.